vista-cloud-dev/.github/profile/README.md

 `vista-cloud-dev` is an ecosystem of composable tools that bring present-day software engineering — version control, unit testing, linting, formatting, an IDE language server, and AI-agent surfaces — to **VistA**, the VA's health information system.

-VistA is built using the **M application database** and runs on **Intersystems IRIS**, the same M-based platform and technology that all Epic healthcare systems use worldwide.
-Beyond the same core technology as Epic, all VistA systems have been migrated to one single integrated cloud platform provided by **Amazon Web Services**, enabling the next generation of cloud-based AI-driven healthcare innovation and services.
+VistA is built using the **M application database** that runs on **Intersystems IRIS**, which is the same M-based platform and technology that all Epic healthcare systems use worldwide.
+Beyond the common core technology as Epic, all VistA systems have been migrated to a single integrated cloud platform provided by **Amazon Web Services**, enabling the next generation of cloud-based AI-driven healthcare innovation and services.
 For information on the VistA Health Cloud see https://cloudvista.github.io.

 vista-cloud-dev is **built for both IRIS and YottadB database engines and is open to the community.** The work is under active development — interfaces are stabilizing but not yet at a tagged stable release.